manifold-systems/manifold/manifold-deps-parent/manifold-ext/README.md

 A type `T` can overload operators by implementing one or more of the following methods:

-**Unary Operators**
-* `-` : `T unaryMinus()`

-**Binary Operators**
+**Arithmetic**
 * `+` : `T plus(A addend)`
 * `-` : `T minus(S subtrahend)`
 * `*` : `P times(F factor)`
 * `/` : `Q div(D divisor)`
 * `%` : `R rem(D divisor)`

+**Negation**
+* `-` : `T unaryMinus()`

-There is no formal interface containing these methods.
-Instead you implement an operator method *structurally* simply by defining a method with the same name, parameter count, and non-void return type.
-This is necessary because a type may implement several different versions of the same method, which would otherwise not work with Java's nominal interface types.
+Note these methods do not belong to a class or interface you implement.
+Instead you implement an operator method *structurally* simply by defining a method with the same name, parameter, and non-void return type.
+This is necessary because a type may implement several different versions of the same method, which would otherwise not work with Java's name-based interface types.

 Here's a simple example demonstrating how to implement the `+` operator:
 ```java